CCRGeneticsBranch/AI_training_session2/walkthrough.md

 module load R
 ```

-Review the R script to make sure you understand it.
+Review the R script to make sure you understand it, then run it.

 ```bash
 Rscript run_deseq2.R